unstoppabledomains/dev-docs/getting-started/test-domains/faucet.md

 * Ensure you have funds in your wallet to pay transaction fees (only for Polygon Mainnet)

 :::info
-Domains on Polygon Mainnet can be purchased for free through Unstoppable Website Faucet, but users will need to cover their own gas fees to mint the domain.
+Domains on Polygon Mainnet can be purchased for free through Unstoppable Website Faucet, but members will need to cover their own gas fees to mint the domain.
 :::

 ## Step 2: Configure the Test Domain